StrawChannel95/apocalyptic-wonderland.github.io/README.md

 - Lizzy for being a modlist messiah.
 - matortheeternal for zEdit.
 - reyqune for having a sense of humor in these dark times.
-- Lartza because he's Finnish and he is literally about to be finished from people like me asking stupid questions.
+- Lartza because he's Finnish and he is literally about to be finished by people like me asking stupid questions.
 - ElminsterAU for xEdit and The Method.
 - Audixas for being the lead at the Wasteland Survival Guide.
 - WallSoGB for being a "crazy code monkey."
-- Total becasue I sto---I mean borrowed some of his own README.
+- Total because I sto---I mean borrowed some of his own README.
 - SpringHeelJon, same story.
 - Lively, same story as Jon and Total.
 - Cangar & Kvitekvist, same story (This is getting old).
 - Everyone at Scenic Route for the idea to include user comments.
-(I will include them once the list has actually been played by people)
+(I will include them once the list has actually been played by people).
 - Apoapse for founding Scenic Route Games and being the lead of Librum.
 - Bethesda for the engine and Fallout 3.
 - Obsidian for Fallout: New Vegas.
-- RoyBatty for being the best New Vegas moddder to ever live.
+- RoyBatty for being the best New Vegas modder to ever live.
 - Axonis for Vanilla UI Plus.
 - Jazzisparis for JIP NVSE.
-- Halgari for Wabbajack, without him, this list and countless others wouldn't be possible.
+- Halgari for Wabbajack; without him, this list and countless others wouldn't be possible.
 - YOU for reading this.
 - And so many others that I just couldn't list even if I tried.
 Don't forget to endorse these mod authors; they deserve it.